Updated: 13th October 2019

 These internal links can act as powerful signals and you can often rank on the first page of Google just by optimising the link structure of your own internal pages.

-This form of on-site architecture is often referred to as a Content Hub, a system popularised by David Trounce, an SEO Professional and the founder of Mallee Blue Media.
+This form of on-site architecture is often referred to as a Content Hub, a system popularized by David Trounce, an SEO Professional and the founder of Mallee Blue Media.

 A Content Hub is a set of content (usually web pages) organised around a specific topic (usually a central page).
 It could be a category (like Excavator Transport) or a section of pages on a website.